 What are the limitations of Thembisa?

-The Thembisa model simulates heterosexual transmission, transmission between men who have sex with men, and mother-to-child transmission, and it does not consider MSM as a separate risk group.
-It also does not consider PWID as a separate risk group.
-This means that interventions that are specific to MSM and PWID cannot be evaluated by Thembisa in its current form.
+The Thembisa model simulates heterosexual transmission, transmission between men who have sex with men, and mother-to-child transmission, and it does not consider PWID as a separate risk group.
+This means that interventions that are specific to PWID cannot be evaluated by Thembisa in its current form.